 Elephants were taken into cities and fed by tourists who wanted a photo.
 In the jungles, riding camps were set up, and visitors could ride an elephant through the jungle, take their photos, and return home with tales of their cool experience.

 When I lived in Thailand, I finally learned about the true nature of elephant tourism.
 I learned how those elephants roaming the streets were drugged and often starved.
-It was illegal—elephants in cities had been banned for years, but, as is common in Thailand, officials turned a blind eye or were paid off.
-I was always torn—do I ignore them, hoping this will eventually end the practice, or do I feed the elephant out of kindness but perpetuate this cruelty?
-It wasn’t until a few years ago after an accident that left a child, a driver, and an elephant dead that officials in Bangkok finally cracked down and made it elephant-free.
-(Once in a while, you still see them in Chiang Mai.)
+It was illegal — elephants in cities had been banned for years, but, as is common in Thailand, officials turned a blind eye or were paid off.
+I was always torn: do I ignore them, hoping this will eventually end the practice, or do I feed the elephant out of kindness but perpetuate this cruelty?
+It wasn’t until a few years ago after an accident that left a child, a driver, and an elephant dead that officials in Bangkok finally cracked down and made it elephant free.
+(Once in a while, you still see them in Chiang Mai in northern Thailand.)

 When you ride an elephant, you get glimpses into their poor treatment.
 I remember once yelling at the mahout (trainer) for swinging his hook a little too hard at the elephant.
 It left me very perturbed.
 There are no good elephant riding parks in all of Thailand.
 All abuse and mistreat their elephants.

 But there’s a growing movement to protect the elephants, led by Lek Chailert, the founder of Elephant Nature Park.
-Elephant Nature Park has been around since 1996 and is the biggest conservation and elephant rescue organization in Thailand.
-Located outside of Chiang Mai in northern Thailand, it is currently home to 37 elephants (plus a menagerie of other animals).
+Elephant Nature Park (ENP) has been around since 1996 and is the biggest conservation and elephant rescue organization in Thailand.
+Located outside of Chiang Mai, it is currently home to 37 elephants (plus a menagerie of other animals).

 Demand is so high, not only for visitors but volunteers too, that you have to make reservations in advance to visit (for volunteers, that might mean up to a year in advance).
 When I tried to visit two years ago, they were already booked for the next month.